SAP/terraform-provider-cloudfoundry/docs/resources/role.md

 page_title: "cloudfoundry_role Resource - terraform-provider-cloudfoundry"
 subcategory: ""
 description: |-
   Provides a Cloud Foundry resource for assigning roles.
-Space roles cannot be assigned until the user has the relevant role in the organization.
-(Updating a role is not supported according to the docs)
+For a user to be assigned a space role, the user must already have the organization_user role.(Updating a role is not supported according to the docs)
 ---

 # cloudfoundry_role (Resource)

 Provides a Cloud Foundry resource for assigning roles.
-Space roles cannot be assigned until the user has the relevant role in the organization.
-(Updating a role is not supported according to the docs)
+For a user to be assigned a space role, the user must already have the organization_user role.(Updating a role is not supported according to the docs)

 ## Example Usage